bleuf1sh/git-byLines/README.md

 ## TODO
-- Add auto-update ability
+- Add ability to notify that an update is available
-- Windows support
+- Windows (PowerShell or CMD) support
 - (DONE) ReCycle the prompts when not amending
 - (DONE) Support for Fish shell
 - (DONE) Support when commands are missing the leading colon